fracpete/python-weka-wrapper3/doc/source/flow.rst

 Flow
 ====

-The flow components of *python-weka-wrapper* are not related to Weka's KnowledgeFlow.
+The flow components of *python-weka-wrapper3* are not related to Weka's KnowledgeFlow.
 Instead, they were inspired by the `ADAMS workflow engine <https://adams.cms.waikato.ac.nz/>`_.
 It is a very simple workflow, aimed at automating tasks and easy to extend as well.
 Instead of linking operators with explicit connections, this flow uses a tree structure for implicitly defining how the data is processed.